Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/bank_account.md

 #### Stretch Challenge:
-Create a command line ATM.
+Create a terminal ATM.
 Be sure to add a method to change the user an ATM fee.